rotty/tdns-cli/tdns-update.1.md

     `/etc/resolv.conf`, using the first `nameserver` entry given therein.

+\--ttl=*seconds*
+:   Set the TTL, in seconds, for any records created due to an
+    update.
+If not specified, a default of 3600 (i.e., one hour) is used.

 \--key=*name:algorithm:base64-secret*, \--key=*name*
 :   Use the specified secret to sign the update request with TSIG
     signature.
 TSIG allows the server to validate the update request